Breitholtz/HPC/Assignment2.md

 # Assignment 2 : Threads

 In this assignment we have implemented parallellism with POSIX threads.
-This was done in a program which takes the square of sidelength 2, centered at the origin, and divides it up into
+This was done in a program which takes the square of sidelength 2, centered at the origin, and divides it up into L pieces.
+For these pieces the program then starts threads to compute which root Newton's method would converge to and how many iter